brianstarke/go-beget/README.md

 ### TODO

+- add a Get method to return single result
+- add an AddField method
-- tagging ID fields to do easier GetByID queries
+- tagging ID fields to do easier GetByID queries?
 - make all generated code pass golint